The Boston Massacre

 The Boston massacre, one way or the other, led to the American revolution and eventually to American Independence.
 Weeks after the incident, patriots, and loyalists released pamphlets which told different versions of the event.
 Henry Pelham, an engraver put the incident in an engraving, while Paul Revere, another engraver, closely copied the image.

 The massacre had a great impact on the relationship between American colonists and the British.
 It was difficult for them to get along.
 After the incident, the Tea Act of 1773 was passed by the British Parliament.
 The exclusive right to sell tea was now given to the East India Company.
 The Tea Act cut out the middlemen and made tea a lot cheaper than it was.
 However, the American colonies were not in agreement with the new act as this legitimized Great Britain’s right to pass laws and tax them.

 An irate mob, some from Boston’s Sons of Liberty, took to the streets to protest what they deemed as very crippling and oppressive taxes.
 Over 500 people joined the protest.
-Protesters dressed up in Indian costumes and went onto the ships loaded with tea at the Boston Harbor.
+Protesters dressed up in Native American costumes and went onto the ships loaded with tea at the Boston Harbor.
 They destroyed roughly 46 tons of tea worth an estimated 10,000 Pounds Sterling back then.
-This incident is what is known as the Boston Tea Party.
-The 13 American colonies went on to form the first Continental Congress and subsequently engaged in the American War of Independence.
+This incident is what came to be known as the Boston Tea Party.

 Following the Boston Tea Party, the 13 American colonies went on to form the first Continental Congress and subsequently engaged in the American War of Independence (1775-1783).